 As I mentioned before, apart from normal lessons, you also have units entitled “vocabulary”, which are pretty much the same thing as a regular lesson.

-A conversation unit, on the other hand, is aimed at practicing your pronunciation.
+A conversation unit, on the other hand, will help you practice your pronunciation.
 It makes you repeat sentences after a native speaker.

 You should record what you say and compare it to the native recording provided by the platform.
 There’s no other way to rate whether you say something correctly or not, other than you evaluating yourself.
 This obviously isn’t ideal.